valkey-io/valkey-doc/docs/reference/cluster-spec.md

 For example in a 100 node cluster with a node timeout set to 60 seconds, every node will try to send 99 pings every 30 seconds, with a total amount of pings of 3.3 per second.
 Multiplied by 100 nodes, this is 330 pings per second in the total cluster.

-There are ways to lower the number of messages, however there have been no reported issues with the bandwidth currently used by Redis Cluster failure detection, so for now the obvious and direct design is used.
+There are ways to lower the number of messages, however there have been no reported issues with the bandwidth currently used by Valkey Cluster failure detection, so for now the obvious and direct design is used.
 Note that even in the above example, the 330 packets per second exchanged are evenly divided among 100 different nodes, so the traffic each node receives